qteatime/kate/README.md

 Where dependencies are used, they remain under their specific licences.
 If a package includes more specific licence, it'll have its own `LICENCE.txt` file.
-Otherwise `LICENCE.MPL.txt` at the root of this repository applies.
+Otherwise `LICENCE.txt` at the root of this repository applies.
 See those files for all details and legally-binding texts, this section is merely informational.